jx1226/dbtvault-msfabric-demo/README.md

 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices
 - Check out the [reference](https://docs.getdbt.com/reference/references-overview)

+### Limitation:
+- Currently, in Microsoft Fabric, only varbinary(n) is supported.
+The binary and varbinary(max) data types are not supported.
+So in dbt, usage of binary is only supported as view and not as table (https://learn.microsoft.com/en-us/sql/t-sql/data-types/binary-and-varbinary-transact-sql?view=sql-server-ver16#limitations)